mlsomers/LsMsgPack/README.md

 public IEnumerable<object> Pets { get; set; } = new HashSet<IPet> { new Cat(), new Dog() };
 ```

 May require you to call `MsgPackSerializer.CacheAssemblyTypes(typeof(IPet));` once somewhere before trying to deserialize it.
 If the property is changed to `IEnumerable<IPet>` instead of `IEnumerable<object>` it will work without preregistering because the deserializer will know how to find the assembly where IPet is defined.
 Pre-caching may also be required when not all derived IPet implementations are in the same assembly as the IPet interface.
-There are multiple tier caches; the fastest is the ìused namesî cache where only previously used types are cached for fast lookup the next time the type is encountered.
+There are multiple tier caches; the fastest is the ‚Äúused names‚Äù cache where only previously used types are cached for fast lookup the next time the type is encountered.
 A 2nd tier has names of all types in cached assemblies.
 Not all assemblies will be cached by default (waste of memory) but you can opt into caching all loaded assemblies by using an included `WildGooseChaseResolver` which will scan all loaded assemblies when looking for a type (and cache the searched assemblies until it finds the wanted type).

 Fiddler Integration